8483/finance/topics/valuation.md

     Beta is a correlation between the market and the asset in question.
 So a Beta of 1 would mean your asset always returns the same as the market.
 0 would mean there is no correlation.
 Higher Beta = more risk (again, there are good arguments as to why this isn't true, but for the purposes of the CAPM that's what it means).

 # Discounted Cash Flow (DCF)

+DCF is a function for corporate finance and projection of investment within a company/firm which is attempting to embark on a new project.
+Trying to apply DCF to public market valuation and stock investment doesn't make a whole lot of sense in 2021.
+Market valuations and stock prices do not adhere to the same set of circumstances and reality that DCF valuations do.